spluque/scikit-diveMove/docs/source/demos/demo_allan.rst

    pd.set_option("display.precision", 3)
    %matplotlib inline

-For demonstrating the methods available in the ``IMUBase`` class, IMU measurements from an Android mobile phone were collected for 6 hours at 100 Hz frequency, but subsequently decimated to 10 Hz with a forward/backward filter to avoid phase shift.
+For demonstrating the methods available in the :py:mod:`imutools.IMUBase` class, IMU measurements from an Android mobile phone were collected for 6 hours at 100 Hz frequency, but subsequently decimated to 10 Hz with a forward/backward filter to avoid phase shift.
 The phone was kept immobile on a table, facing up, for the data collection period.
 Note that two sets of measurements for the magnetometer and gyroscope were recorded: output and measured.
 The type of measurement and the sensor axis constitute a multi-index, which provide significant advantages for indexing, so these are rebuilt: